masneyb/nexus-5-upstream/README.md

 - charger
 - serial port: `/dev/ttyMSM0`.
 A serial console can be obtained through the headphone jack and requires building a custom cable [as described on this page](UART_CABLE.md).
-- Qualcomm 8841 / 8941 PMICs
-- all (or most?) of the clocks

 ## Patches waiting for a review